 Jim: What’s the essence of it?

 Rhonda: Whatever is good – be anxious for nothing.
 But in everything with prayer, supplication, thanksgiving, let your requests be made known to God.
 And then the peace that surpasses all understanding will rule in your hearts and minds in Christ Jesus.
 We want peace.
 But resentful thoughts, that root of bitterness that becomes from that resentful thought that turns to a root of bitterness that defiles many – it defiles our marriage.
 It defiles our children.
 And we can’t even pray effectively because the prayer of a righteous avails much.
 But when we’re walking in resentment, we’re handing over our powerful prayer life for God to even change my husband, for God to even change my heart, for God to draw my kids to Christ – I’m exchanging that for dwelling on that.
 But it does come natural to dwell on what doesn’t measure up to our expectations.
 So it’s repenting.
 It’s a sin – calling it a sin, finding someone that will help you walk in that way.
-I know a woman and I tell her story in.
+I know a woman and I tell her story in The Marriage Mentor.
 Her husband was not measuring up to her expectations.
 She felt imprisoned by a marriage that was not what she had hoped.
 And when she finally decided, “I’m miserable, and I’m making everybody around me miserable.
 And I can’t do anything about that person I’m married to; I can only let God change my heart.”
 And as she repented of that resentment asked godly mentors to come into her life and asked God to help her think on what is good, right, honorable and praiseworthy.
 She said, “I don’t know how to explain it.
 But I just love my husband.”
 And here’s the best part of that story.
 She’s raised some amazing children that love Christ.
 And she said, “You know, I know other people would have left that hard difficult marriage.
 And I’m not talking about abuse.
 I’m just talking about not what she’d hoped.”

 Rhonda: But she said, “I’ve seen kids raised in really great Christian homes that walk away from the Lord.”
 And her kids have grown up and followed Christ.
 And she said, “You know, God let Joseph be sold by his brothers into slavery to prepare him for his ministry.”
 And she said, “If this is what I had to live through so God could do a work in my kids to draw them to follow Christ,” and listen to this, “I’d do it again.”